 The closest tool that can provide many collaboration tools is SharePoint.
 SharePoint provides tools like wikis, blogging, employee profiles, activity feeds, social tagging, user-generated content, content management, communities, and discussion forums.
-It does not provide instant messaging though through its integration with Lync, it can provide online presence information.
-SharePoint also does not provide web or video conferencing though it can archive recorded sessions.
+It does not provide instant messaging though through its integration with Lync.
+It can provide online presence information.
+SharePoint also does not provide web or video conferencing, though it can archive recorded sessions.
 Through custom application development, SharePoint can be extended to integrate with web/video conferencing.
-So a wise company will invest in a suite of tools that work well together with the least amount of customization.
+A wise company will invest in a suite of tools that work well together with the least amount of customization.

-In a world where mobile internet usage has now surpassed desktop internet usage, businesses can better facilitate collaboration of our mobile-immersed employees by building and/or converting their existing web applications into mobile-ready, mobile-friendly, mobile-responsive web applications.
-Business can develop, improve, or solidify their collaboration strategy to include direction and key objectives around mobility encouraging the enablement of mobile native apps.
+Mobile internet usage has now surpassed desktop internet usage.
+Businesses can better facilitate collaboration of mobile-immersed employees by building and/or converting their existing web applications into mobile-ready, mobile-friendly, mobile-responsive web applications.
+Business can develop, improve or solidify their collaboration strategy to include direction and key objectives around mobility.
+This would encourage the enablement of mobile native apps.

 Do you have any other suggestions or tips on how organizations and business can improve their mobile collaborations?